 The operational strategy pivot has allowed JurisTech to be MCO-proof in the case of another lockdown.

 However, in terms of revenue growth, Wai Hun spoke about taking a step back to re-evaluate the situation as banks, and financial institutions were also evaluating their position in light of the new regulations.

-Dato’ Michael Tio, who helms the operation of PKT – an industry leader in logistics, stated a similar sentiment but has expressed that while his operations made the needed changes, he feels that there is more room for improvement to truly MCO-proof his organisation’s operations.
+Dato’ Michael Tio, who helms the operations of PKT – an industry leader in logistics, stated a similar sentiment but has expressed that while his operations made the needed changes, he feels that there is more room for improvement to truly MCO-proof his organisation’s operations.

 On the subject of recovery strategies

 Different businesses may have different strategies to enable them to recover, sustain a profitable performance, and survive the long winter.